Iroquois Theatre fire: Aftermath

 Theater manager Will Davis was arrested in January 1904 and charged with criminal neglect, but was acquitted.

 In New York on New Year's Eve, some theaters eliminated standing room.
 Building and fire codes were subsequently reformed; theaters were closed for retrofitting all around the country and in some cities in Europe.
 All theater exits were required to be clearly marked and the doors configured so that, even if they could not be pulled open from the outside, they could be pushed open from the inside.

+On the night of December 31, twelve theater employees were arrested on charges of accessory to manslaughter on orders from Chief of Police O'Neil, including stage manager William Carleton and stage carpenter Edward Cummings; four of the arrested men admitted they had been advised by theater management to leave Chicago and had packed their trunks before police intervened.
+Assistant stage manager William Plunkett was charged with manslaughter.
+Coroner Tregear ordered the arrests after discovering that a placard had been placed at the company's hotel ordering all members to leave Chicago on short notice—a move Tregear believed was intended to prevent witnesses from testifying before the coroner's jury.

+On the evening of January 1, Will J. Davis and Harry Powers, leesees and managers of the Iroquois, and Building Commissioner George Williams were arrested and charged with manslaughter.

 After the fire, it was alleged that fire inspectors had been bribed with free tickets to overlook code violations.
 Chicago mayor Carter Harrison IV ordered all theaters in Chicago closed for six weeks after the fire.
 As a result of public outrage, many were charged with crimes, including Harrison.
 Most charges were dismissed three years later because of the delaying tactics of the syndicate's lawyers and their use of loopholes and inadequacies in the city's building and safety ordinances.
 Levy Mayer was the attorney for the theater and its manager was Will J. Davis.

 The exterior of the Iroquois was intact and the theater reopened nine months later as Hyde & Behman's Music Hall.
 The building later reopened as the Colonial Theater, which was demolished in 1925 to make way for the Oriental Theatre, which was later renamed the Nederlander Theatre in 2019.